Senior School Teaching Staff

 Mr Asif is a Physics teacher who has been teaching for five years.
 He has previously worked in Uk and in Qatar.
 Mr Asif was a civil engineer in his life before teaching ; he graduated from Manchester University with a masters degree in Engineering.
 Outside of school Mr Asif enjoys travelling, reading, football and martial arts.
 He is looking forward to a great year teaching in Alexandria.

-I'm an aeronautical engineering graduate from Loughborough University.
-I found my passion in teaching the following year and successfuly completed my PGCE in 2015 from St. Mary's University, London.
-I taught in an inner London school before making my move to Alexandria.
-I am now happily relocated in Alexandria with my wife.
-We try to explore this scenic city on the weekends and visiting local tourist destination such as the pyramids, Sharm El Shaikh and Hurghada during the holidays
+Mr Quraishi is an aeronautical engineering graduate from Loughborough University.
+He found his passion in teaching the following year and successfuly completed my PGCE in 2015 from St. Mary's University, London.
+He taught in an inner London school before making his move to Alexandria.
+He is now happily relocated in Alexandria with his wife.
+They try to explore this scenic city on the weekends and visiting local tourist destination such as the pyramids, Sharm El Shaikh and Hurghada during the holidays

-During my spare time I enjoy a kick of football and play the piano.
-I am hoping to become a lifelong teacher and adventurer in this beautiful city.
+During his spare time, he enjoys a kick of football and play the piano.
+He is hoping to become a lifelong teacher and adventurer in this beautiful city.

 Mr Desmond has taught for 15 years at schools in England.
 He has a first class honours degree in Surveying and Mapping sciences and then trained as a mathematics teacher so that he could pass on his passion for mathematics.
 He loves travelling with his wife and experiencing new cultures and they are looking forward to exploring Alexandria and Egypt.